Vinyl Siding in Seattle

 Vinyl is not a natural substance, but a man-made synthetic substance.
 It’s a kind of plastic manufactured from ethylene (a component of crude oil) and chlorine (found in regular salt).
 Both chemicals are mixed to make polyvinyl chloride (PVC) resin, or vinyl as we know it.

 Vinyl siding, meanwhile, is created by extruding two distinct layers of PVC together.
 Both layers are carefully calculated for UV resistance, waterproofing, weight, durability, and other unique properties.
-In addition, vinyl siding comes in a variety of sizes and colors, making it a hassle-free choice for homeowners.
+In addition, it comes in a variety of sizes and colors, making it a hassle-free choice for homeowners.

 Pros and Cons of Vinyl Siding